-The Mortgage Loans underlying the Trust MBS will consist of Government Loans secured by first lien mortgages on single-family residential properties including condominiums, including level-payment mortgage loans and "buy down" mortgage loans.
+The Mortgage Loans underlying Trust MBS other than Ginnie Mae Multifamily Certificates will consist of Government Loans secured by first lien mortgages on single-family residential properties including condominiums, including level-payment mortgage loans and "buy down" mortgage loans.
 All mortgages underlying a particular Trust MBS must be of the same type (for example, all level-payment single-family mortgages).